lnyswonger/lnyswonger/README.md

 # Hi there! 👋

-I'm Luke Nyswonger, a documentation manager with a passion for technology, homebrewing, craft beer, jeeps, and dogs.
+I'm Luke Nyswonger, a documentation manager with a passion for technology, homebrewing, craft beer, jeeps, soccer, and dogs.

 ## 📝 About Me